STAR Proficiency Certification

-The Level 2 Intensive Mentorship Program, Hands-On Advanced Treatment, is conducted over 5 days on-site at STAR Institute for SPD in Denver, Colorado.
+The Level 2 Intensive Mentorship Program, Hands-On Advanced Treatment, is conducted over 5 days on-site at STAR Institute in Denver, Colorado.

 Level 2 Mentees must be an occupational therapist and will work with STAR Institute clients and their families, leading treatment sessions each day with the support of expert-level STAR Institute faculty.
 Extensive opportunity for reflection and collaboration with other mentees is included.